How to Share Excel Workbook with Multiple Users Like a Pro?

 You can make a tap on the Collapse Dialog button, so make a selection for the range in your Excel spreadsheet.
 After that, hit the Collapse Dialog button once again to get back in the dialog box.

-6. Within the Range password box, you have to enter the password which works as a key to access that particular range.
+6. Within the Range password box, you have to enter the password, which works as a key to access that particular range.
 Well, this password is completely optional.
-But if you don’t assign the password then any other user can easily edit your worksheet cells.
+But if you don’t assign the password, then any other user can easily edit your worksheet cells.

 Allow Specific Users To Edit Ranges 7